-From this standpoint, the Company expects that Mr. Mitsunobu Yamaguchi will contribute to the enhancement of effectiveness of the Board of Directors and committees that will lead to the enhancement of corporate value of the Group in the medium and long term as an External Director by playing an appropriate role in supervising the execution of business effectively from an independent and objective position and providing advice to management, and thus has nominated him as a candidate for External Director.
+For the above reasons, the Company expects that Mr. Mitsunobu Yamaguchi will contribute to the enhancement of effectiveness of the Board of Directors and committees that will lead to the enhancement of corporate value of the Group in the medium and long term as an External Director, and thus has nominated him as a candidate for External Director.